-So the question arises: why do you hold on to the idea that rational thinking and planning suffices, or at least is a more important skill to solve problems?
-You have a very valuable asset - the tolerance of uncertainty, the ability to unleash your imagination.
-Can you imagine if you could expand it, bring it out more frequently?
+This seems to be your current challenge: How can you feel a bit more comfortable bringing your rich creativity and risk tolerance into other situations, beyond where you are expressing them now?
+You have a very valuable asset - the acceptance of uncertainty and the ability to unleash your imagination.
+Can you imagine if you could expand these and bring them out more frequently?

-Here is a thought to ponder: What would have to be true and how can you influence it?
+Here is a thought to ponder: What would have to be true and how can you influence this?